Modern Slavery Statement

-The Directors of AC Goatham & Son at Flanders Farm are committed to improving our practices to combat slavery and human trafficking and prevent it entering our supply chain.
+AC Goatham and Son is committed to improving our practices to combat slavery and human trafficking, and to prevent it from entering our supply chain.

 AC Goatham & Son were originally a family run business which has since grown into both a limited company as well as a partnership.
 The Goatham family are still the senior members within the business.

-The company farms over 2830 acres of pear and apple orchard through 27 farms spread throughout Kent (15 owned & 12 rented long term).
+The company farms over 3000 acres of pear & apple orchard through 27 farms spread throughout Kent (15 owned & 12 rented long term).

-AC Goatham & Son Limited is an active company incorporated on 2016 with the registered office located at Flanders Farm.
+AC Goatham and Son Limited is an active company incorporated in 2016 with the registered office located in Flanders Farm.

-Its business is the production of top fruit crops, which it grows and markets.
+Its business is the production of Top Fruit Crops, which it grows, stores, transports, and markets.
 Its main clients are the major UK supermarkets.
 The peak within the business is between September and May.

-Our supply chain is fairly simplistic with the majority of our suppliers operating within the UK.
+Our supply chain is simplistic with most of our suppliers operating within the UK.

 We do however purchase goods from UK based Companies who source outside the UK, such as:

 🍎Bamboo canes and rabbit guards from China.